 So, my new "livecasting" set-up is coming along.
 Today I botched a brief video header for this topic.
 I insert it just for fun.
 The other voice you hear is young Jordan Sather; since I wasn't wearing the headphones, I didn't know he was talking.
 He is talking about the Toronto attack, obliquely, via Qanon.

 I will replace this with a better version where the sounds make sense and I wear the headphones as I mix.
-I wanted to demonstrate how easy it is to add a question, comment, request to the chat box below.
+I wanted to demonstrate how easy it is to add

 The article "Cognitive Ability and Vulnerability to Fake News" appeared at the Scientific American website on February 6th.
 Its subheadline is "Researchers identify a major risk factor for pernicious effects of misinformation."